Quantum mixing on large Schreier graphs: Applications of the main results

 For adjacency operators of $\mathrm{Cay}(\Gamma,S)$ with $\Gamma$ superflexible RACG, Proposition~\ref{p:QEcoxeter} asserts that in order to apply Theorems \ref{t:HNperp}-\ref{t:QEstrongCV}, in terms of properties of $p \in \mathbb C[\Gamma]$, we only need to check \eqref{eq:AC}.
 We will discuss in \S \ref{s:strongRACG} the existence of converging permutation representations of RACG.
 As an illustration, we will prove the following corollary which applies for example to the first two diagrams in Figure \ref{f:defdiag}.

-\begin{corollary} Let $\Gamma$ be a RACG with set of generators $S$, whose defining diagram is super-flexible and contains three non-commuting generators commuting with all other generators.
-Then in $\Cay(\Gamma,S)$, both \eqref{eq:AC} and \eqref{e:RDrenforceeweak} hold for $p=\mathbf{1}_{S}$ across the whole spectrum except a possibly finite number of points.
+\begin{corollary} Let $\Gamma$ be a RACG with a set of generators $S$, whose defining diagram is super-flexible and contains three non-commuting generators commuting with all other generators.
+Then in $\Cay(\Gamma,S)$, both \eqref{eq:AC} and \eqref{e:RDrenforceeweak} hold for $p=\mathbf{1}_{S}$ across the whole spectrum except possibly a finite number of points.
 Moreover there exist sequences of permutation representations of $\Gamma$ of growing dimension converging in distribution toward $\lambda$.
-As a consequence, Theorem~\ref{t:HNperp} applies. \end{corollary}
+As a consequence, Theorems~\ref{t:asympdecorr} and~\ref{t:HNperp} apply. \end{corollary}

 We shall discuss in \S \ref{s:strongRACG} known cases of strongly convergent representations on the orthogonal of low dimensional invariant subspaces where Theorem~\ref{t:QEstrongCV} and Remark \ref{r:QEstrongCV} apply.